Managing Your Value Stream: the Key to Continuous Improvement

 iii.
 Develop and execute future-state project plan

 c.
-Becomes primary form of CI as the future state now becomes new current state
+Becomes primary form of CI as the future state now becomes new current state - Bi-weekly or monthly meetings to review status of each future state

 a.
 Share and communicate status to improve flow